aspineon/wildfly-ejb-remote/README.md

     The remote client application depends on the remote business interfaces from the server component.
 This application looks up the stateless and stateful beans via JNDI and invokes a number of methods on them.

 Each component is defined in its own standalone Maven module.
-The quickstart provides a top level Maven module to simplify the packaging of the artifacts.
+There is a top level Maven module to simplify the packaging of the artifacts.

 System requirements
 -------------------